hammady/wwpray/README.md

 ## Masjids database

-Each masjid has its own folder which contains some metadata about the masjid and the code that scrapes its website.
+Each masjid has its own Python class which contains some metadata about the masjid and the code that scrapes its website.
 This is a simple approach that may be replaced in the future with a more sophisticated solution.
 To support a wider range of masjids, the code can be modified later to only operate on a subset of the masjids and deployed under different subdomains, where visitors will be typically interested in the masjids in their area.